sdiehl/stephendiehl.com/posts/haskell_2018.md

 library which embeds the semantics of LLVM instructions into the Haskell [type-system](https://github.com/llvm-hs/llvm-hs-typed) was written.

-Siddharth Brat started work on an STG to LLVM backend [simplehxc](https://pixel-druid.com/blog/announcing-simplexhc/) before doing a rewrite in C++.
+Siddharth Bhat started work on an STG to LLVM backend [simplehxc](https://pixel-druid.com/blog/announcing-simplexhc/) before doing a rewrite in C++.